Olivia Pena, MS student

 I completed a B.A. in cultural anthropology and environmental studies at Colby College.
 Then I apprenticed in organic farming in Canada, and recently completed a M.Ed. at the University of New Brunswick, compiling interviews with Wolastoq First Nation Elders, archiving their narratives, focusing on community and family food systems.
 Enjoying time in nature, I’ve been studying and teaching about botany, gardening, ecology, and health, working with schools, ages pre-K – 12.
 Additionally I have been researching with William Woys Weaver, working to preserve endangered, historic food plant varieties through propagation and dissemination.
 In 2015 the teaching garden I founded in Pennsylvania won 2nd best educational and community garden in the U.S. by America in Bloom.
 While at UVM, I am excited to study school nutrition programs, and farm to school and community food education projects, with goals of advancing health, engagement, and community vitality.

-Chloe Boutelle, MS student
+Chloe Boutelle, MS candidate

 Early on in my undergraduate career, I worked as an intern for the Koch lab at the University of Florida, where I researched the genetics behind carbon partitioning in maize.
 And, through studies abroad at the University of Auckland, I once again became interested in human nutrition.
 During my senior year at Saint Michael's College, I worked as an intern for Whole Health Nutrition, where I wrote a cookbook that features quick and healthy meals for college students.
 I graduated from Saint Michael's College in 2015 with a B.S. in Biological Sciences and am looking forward to starting in the Food Systems MS program at UVM.